Academic year 2022/23

 Disadvantaged pupils are ordinarily defined as: those who were registered as eligible for free school meals at any point in the last six years, children looked after by a local authority or have left local authority care in England and Wales through adoption, a special guardianship order, a residence order or a child arrangements order.

-As noted above, the statistics about disadvantage in this publication are provisional and do not include pupils in the care of a local authority unless they were also eligible for free school meals during the last 6 years or ceased to be looked-after in the last year.
-These pupils will be included in revised disadvantage statistics in December.
-We expect this to have only a marginal impact on the statistics, which are expected to change by less than half a percentage point.
+The 2024 statistics are now based on revised data.
+The figures first shown in this publication in September were provisional and did not include pupils in the care of a local authority unless they were eligible for free school meals during the last 6 years or ceased to be looked-after in the last year.

 Attainment by Special Educational Need (SEN) status

-In 2023, 20% of pupils with SEN met the expected standard in reading, writing and maths (combined), compared with 18% of pupils with SEN in 2022.
-Of those pupils on SEN support, 24% met the expected standard in reading, writing and maths (combined), whilst 8% of those pupils with an Education, Health and Care plan met the standard.
+In 2024, 22% of pupils with SEN met the expected standard in reading, writing and maths (combined), up from 20% in 2023.
+Of those pupils on SEN support, 26% met the expected standard in reading, writing and maths (combined), up from 24% in 2023, whilst 9% of those pupils with an Education, Health and Care plan met the standard, up from 8% in 2023.

 Attainment by first language